biocatiit/website/content/pages/users_publications.rst

     must attach your submission to the BioCAT grant: P41 GM103622 Thomas C. Irving PI.

-In addition to the above, publications resulting from work performed at BioCAT are required to display the following acknowledgements:
+In addition to the above, publications resulting from work performed at BioCAT are required to display the following acknowledgments:

     This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office